-Each student in the program will work jointly with two different advisors-a program advisor/mentor who provides methodological expertise and a departmental advisor/mentor from his/her own basic or clinical science department or institution who provides expertise in the participant's specific area of clinical research.
+Each student in the program will work jointly with two different advisors-a program advisor/mentor who provides methodological expertise and a departmental advisor/mentor from their own basic or clinical science department or institution who provides expertise in the participant's specific area of clinical research.
 For fellows and other trainees, the training program director will also serve as a member of the Advisory committee.
-At the end of each semester, the student will be scheduled to meet with his/her Advisory Committee to review academic progress, course selection, and thesis development.
+At the end of each semester, the student will meet with their Advisory Committee to review academic progress, course selection, and thesis development.

-MSCL Tuition and Fees
+MSCR Tuition and Fees

 The resident tuition is \$96 per semester credit hour.
-The non-resident tuition will be \$504 per semester credit hour.
+The non-resident tuition will be \$516 per semester credit hour.
 Tuition and fees are subject to change according to the actions of the Texas Legislature or the UT System Board of Regents and are effective when enacted.